Green leader: 'Long way' to go in talks to form German govt

-BERLIN (AP) — A leader of one of the three parties holding talks on forming a new German government says the discussions have “a long way to go” and will have to bridge significant policy differences.
+BERLIN (AP) — A Greens leader says the multiparty talks on forming a new German government have “a long way to go” and will have to bridge significant policy differences.

 The center-left Social Democrats, the environmentalist Greens and the pro-business Free Democrats held their first round of talks Thursday on a possible coalition.
 If they eventually succeed, the alliance would send outgoing Chancellor Angela Merkel's center-right Union bloc into opposition after her 16 years leading Europe's biggest economy.

-More talks are scheduled for Monday and Tuesday.
-But the process of putting together a new government can take weeks or months in Germany, and Merkel's outgoing government will stay in office in the meantime.
+More discussions are scheduled for Monday and Tuesday.
+But the process of putting together a new government can take weeks or months in Germany, and Merkel and her government will stay in a caretaker role in the meantime.

 “We have a long way to go, and it will get very arduous," Robert Habeck, one of the Greens' two leaders, told Deutschlandfunk radio in an interview broadcast Saturday.
-“And the public will see that there are some conflicts between the possible coalition partners.”
+“The public will see that there are some conflicts between the possible coalition partners.”

 People are also reading…